strimzi/strimzi-kafka-operator/helm-charts/strimzi-kafka-operator/README.md

 $ helm install --name my-release incubator/strimzi-kafka-operator
 ```

-The command deploys the Strimzi Cluster Operator on the Kubernetes cluster in the default configuration.
+The command deploys the Strimzi Cluster Operator on the Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart